 Finally, for continuous systems, \citet{YoMa2006b} showed that a variational principle, which they call the \emph{Hamilton--Pontryagin principle}, is closely related to Dirac structures, and thus can be quite useful for studying systems with nonholonomic constraints and various degeneracies.
 In \citet{Stern2010}, it was shown that a \emph{discrete Hamilton--Pontryagin principle} describes the relationship between the generating-function and variational interpretations of the unconstrained discrete Lagrangian $ L \colon G \rightarrow \mathbb{R} $.
 It would be interesting to see if this variational principle could be generalized to discrete constrained Lagrangians $ L \colon N \subset G \rightarrow \mathbb{R} $, and how this might be connected to the discretization of Dirac structures and of the Courant algebroid.

 \begin{acknowledgment} We are grateful to Eduardo Mart\'inez for providing helpful feedback at various stages of this research.
 This work has been partially supported by MICINN (Spain) grants MTM2009-13383, MTM2010-21186-C02-01, and MTM2009-08166-E; project ACIISI SOLSUBC200801000238; project ``IngenioMathematica'' (i-MATH) No.~{CSD} 2006-00032 (Consolider-Ingenio 2010); and IRSES project ``Geomech-246981.''
 Thanks also to the ``Research in Teams'' program of the Trimester in Combinatorics and Control (CoCo) 2010, funded by NSF Award DMS 09-60589, for providing financial support and stimulating discussions.
-In addition, A.~S. was supported in part by NSF DMS/CM Award 0715146 and PHY/PFC Award 0822283, as well as by NIH, HHMI, CTBP, and NBCR. \end{acknowledgment}
+In addition, A.~S. was supported by NSF DMS/CM Award 0715146 and PHY/PFC Award 0822283 during a postdoctoral fellowship at the University of California, San Diego. \end{acknowledgment}